The Game of Thrones - Iceland

 Þingvellir National Park

 Travel out with us, in our comfortable coach, to the Þingvellir National Park.
 It’s a UNESCO World Heritage Site given its significance in the political and historical story of Iceland.
-Specifically, it’s the site of Iceland’s first parliament and it’s also here that the European and American tectonic plates drift apart. Þingvellir‘s other claim to fame is obviously as a Game of Thrones filming location.
+Specifically, it’s the site of Iceland’s first parliament and it’s also here that the European and American tectonic plates drift apart. Þingvellir‘s other claim to fame is a Game of Thrones filming location.
 This is where the White Walker scenes were filmed.
 It’s also here where the pass to Eyrie was filmed - where the Hound and Brienne end up in a fierce battle in season four.
-It also stood in as Mid Westeros in season 4, and this is also where you can find ‘Dragonglass’, a precious resource in the series – which is actually obsidian, a naturally occurring volcanic glass.
+It also stood in as Mid Westeros in season 4, and this is also where you can find ‘Dragonglass’, a precious resource in the series – which is obsidian, a naturally occurring volcanic glass.

 Trail of the wildlings from North of the Wall

-Viking Lodge in Þjórsárdalur valley
+Viking Lodge in Þjórsárdalur Valley

 We also explore Þjórsárdalur and the Settlement Era Viking Lodge – the location of an elaborate and vicious battle - where a farming village was attacked by Wildings and Thenns.